cshreyastech/RoboND-Kinematics-Project/RoboND-Kinematics-Report.md

 ---
 #### 5. Calculate theta1 through theta3
-As discribed in the lessons these angles will have to calculated using geometry.
+As described in the lessons these angles were calculated using geometry.

 ##### theta1 calculations
 ![alt text][teeta1]
 theta1 = atan2(WC[1], WC[0]).evalf()